 We will keep our clients updated at all times with our estimate of costs for each step of the proceedings.

-There are several ways in which a party to contested probate claim could fund their claim or defence.
+There are several ways in which a party to a contested probate claim could fund their claim or defence.
 We explore the majority of these options below.

 Paying privately from your own financial resources